-

 In an affiliate transaction, a public company must, among others:

-- The affiliate transaction may adversely affect the company’s business;
+- The affiliated transaction may disrupt the public company’s business continuity;

 - The transaction is a conflict-of-interest transaction.